- If your Overwatch lost connection to the game server, this won't allow you to play normally.

 This error can occur if a malware or virus is creating an issue with the game functionalities or your network.
 To fix the issue, try performing a full scan of your PC.

-If you don’t have third-party software installed, we recommend Malwarebytes.
-It is one of the best antiviruses available that is truly effective in removing malware and adware that is hidden deep inside your directories.
+If you don’t have third-party software installed, we recommend you install one of the best antiviruses available that is truly effective in removing malware and adware that is hidden deep inside your directories.

 If you prefer to use Window Defender instead, here is how to perform a full scan.